flowdev/spaghetti-cutter/README.md

   standard (business) packages.
 Of course they can use tool packages.
   Domain data structures can be either `db` or `tool` packages.
 - God: A god package can see and use everything.
-You should use this with great care. `main` is the only default god package.
+You should use this with great care. `main` is the only default god package used if no explicit package is given.
 You should only rarely add more.
-  You can switch `main` to a standard package.
+You can switch `main` to a standard package with the `no-god` switch.
 This makes sense if you have got multiple `main` packages with different dependencies.

 Any of these rules can be overwritten with an explicit `allow` directive.